 This is probably the most important tip for getting rid of mice in your attic.
 Your success will depend on the type and location of your traps.
 You can slow down a mice infestation—or end it, if you’re lucky—by placing the right traps in the right places.

-Our pest control experts have written a comprehensive guide on how to catch a mouse and which traps to use.
-Check it out now!
+Our pest control experts have written a comprehensive guide on how to catch a mouse and which traps and bait to use.
+Learn what you can do now!

-The best way to figure out where to place these traps is to follow their droppings.
-This will give you an idea of their movements.
-But make sure you take the proper safety precautions because animal droppings pose serious health risks.
+The best way to figure out where to place mouse traps is to examine the mouse droppings to an idea of their movements.
+Always make sure you take the proper safety precautions since animal droppings can pose serious health risks.

 Mice are cautious animals.
 Make sure that your traps cover a large enough area.
-To maximize your chance of success, put traps where mice are likely to roam, i.e. along the walls and in the corners of your attic.
+To maximize your chance of success, put traps where mice are likely to roam, i.e. along the walls and in the corners of your attic space.

 Check traps regularly